mdn/content/files/en-us/web/javascript/reference/global_objects/symbol/description/index.md

 {{EmbedInteractiveExample("pages/js/symbol-prototype-description.html")}}

+## Syntax

+### Return value

+The getter for `description` returns a string containing the description of this symbol, or `undefined` if the symbol has no description.

+There is no setter for `description`, so you cannot change this property's value using assignment.

 ## Description

 {{JSxRef("Symbol")}} objects can be created with an optional description which can be used for debugging but not to access the symbol itself.
 The `Symbol.prototype.description` property can be used to read that description.
 It is different to `Symbol.prototype.toString()` as it does not contain the enclosing `"Symbol()"` string.
-See the examples.

 ## Examples